Shakil-Shahadat/awesome-piracy/Readme.md

 - [The Pirate Bay](https://thepiratebay.org/) Infamous torrent site which is somehow still running, blocked in most places but can be [accessed](https://piratebayblocked.com/) [via](https://cruzing.xyz/) [numerous](https://thepiratebay.vin/) [proxy](https://pirateproxy.life/) [sites](https://tpbproxy.online/)
 - [The Proxy Bay](https://proxybay.bz/) Can't access The Pirate Bay?
 Try one of these proxy sites.
 - [Idope (Clone)](https://idope.se/) iDope is a torrent search engine presenting direct magnet links, comments and up to date seeder/leecher statistics.
-- [Zooqle](https://zooqle.com/) Zooqle is a relatively new torrent index providing a huge database of verified torrents.
 - [rutor](http://rutor.info/) Russian tracker
 - [GloTorrents](https://glodls.to/) Download Movies, TV, Games and Other Torrents Free
 - [BTDigg](https://btdig.com/) BTDigg is a popular BitTorrent DHT search engine.